duongpham17/autoclicker-application/README.md

 6. Package.json file may require a "homapage": "./", while your there check main is also correct, "public/electron.js"

 7. Made 2 files one for production and development in electron.js and swtich between the two less prone to bugs but more annoying.

+8. Releasing to GITHUB and the app starts having DAMAGE problems?
+    - xattr path/to/applciation.app
+    com.apple.provenance → macOS knows it came from the internet (Safari, Chrome, etc.). com.apple.quarantine → Gatekeeper has locked it and won’t let it run because it’s
+    - xattr -cr path/to/applciation.app
+    to then remove and allow it to work again